The four-person race for the Democratic nomination in for Norwalk mayor will come to an end after the votes from the Sept. 10 primary are counted.

 Mangiacopra: I come from a place where making it in the middle class was not only a dream -- but the only way out.
 As a small businessman, the husband of a teacher and a homeowner, there is an urgency that I bring to the seat of mayor that is unparalleled.
 My generation has recognized long ago that we need to be prepared to do more with less and therefore we must constantly look for ways to improve in a smarter, more efficient way.
 My generation is looking to get the job done, concerning less with the business of the past but geared towards tirelessly looking for the solutions of the future

 One of my strengths is my ability to think "outside of the box" and to develop complex ideas to tackle the issues we face.
 One example is my views on Performance Based Budgeting.
 I have made PBB a central theme of my campaign -- not because it is a good campaign theme.
+(My advisors and opponents tell me that talking about budgets is boring and people's eyes glaze over.)
 I talk about PBB because it works.
 Sixteen other cities across the United States, numerous counties, the State of Washington and even Canada have embraced PBB as a way of doing more with the resources we already have without raising taxes.
+I have an arsenal of "outside the box" ideas -- and I have tried to talk about them at every stage of this campaign.
+I think people appreciate that skill and I think it will make me a good mayor.

 Garfunkel: As mayor, I will organize neighborhood and community Town Hall meetings and community blogs on the city's webpage.
+The mayor's main job is to represent Norwalk's citizens.
+In order to do that effectively, you have to listen to what they have to say, come up with a plan and execute it.
 I will also establish the Mayor's Civic Leadership Academy, which will run for eight weeks three times a year.
 The Academy will foster the development of a new generation of civic activists by promoting an understanding of the operation of municipal government, the political process and community awareness.
 The role if the citizen in Norwalk is invaluable, but we have to engage our citizens in a way that will dispel their cynicism and encourage them to get involved in a productive way.

 Mangiacopra: I intend to: 1.
 Hold monthly community, Town Hall style meetings, rotated throughout the city.
 This will allow us to have a continued dialogue as a community and not just in tough decisions.
 2. Broadcast all city meetings live online.
 By broadcasting all of our meetings we will be able to hold those that serve more accountable, ensure they participate and give more people an opportunity to see how Norwalk is working for them.
 3. Hold weekly community update/podcast highlighting business of the week, what we are working on and things to come.
 This direct form of communication will also allow for interviews and updates with other elected officials, community stakeholders and department heads so we can begin to start having local government connect better.

-Miklave: As part of my effort to implement performance based budgeting, I am going to engage in an extensive community outreach to give all stakeholders a voice in setting budget priorities for Norwalk.
+Miklave: As part of my effort to implement PBB, I am going to engage in an extensive community outreach to give all stakeholders a voice in setting budget priorities for Norwalk.
+We will have to make difficult choices about our priorities.
 I will invite appointed and elected officials to participate in that priority setting process.
 But I will also invite private citizens, community organizations, neighborhood associations and community advocates to do so as well.
 We will use town hall meetings, internet-based surveys, public opinion research, social media and other techniques to give a voice to each of our 86,000 neighbors who wants to play a role.

 Harry Rilling: Just like my "Meet the Chief" nights out in the community, you'll have an opportunity every month to "Meet the Mayor" at different locations and times to ensure that each citizen has an opportunity to be heard.
 I will bring his department heads too, so your concerns and questions can be addressed on the spot by those responsible for managing the city.